Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 killall name

-These commands are mostly useful for anyone who is running multiple users on the same operating system.
+These commands are primarily helpful for anyone running multiple users on the same operating system.

-command is used to print the ids of the current users and groups.
+You can use the id command to print the ids of the current users and groups.

 id [OPTION] [USERNAME]

-This command is extremely handy when it comes to setting permissions to a specific group or user where the id number is required.
+This command is extremely handy for setting permissions to a specific group or user where the id number is required.

 id